2017 Utah Utes volleyball team

-The 2017 Utah Utes volleyball team will represent the University of Utah in the 2017 NCAA Division I women's volleyball season.
-The Utes are led by twenty-eighth year head coach Beth Launiere and play their home games at the Huntsman Center.
-The Utes are members of the Pac-12 Conference.
+The 2017 Utah Utes volleyball team represented the University of Utah in the 2017 NCAA Division I women's volleyball season.
+The Utes were led by twenty-eighth year head coach Beth Launiere and played their home games at the Huntsman Center.
+The Utes were members of the Pac-12 Conference.

-Utah comes off a season where they went 20–12, 11–9 in conference.
+Utah came off a season where they went 20–12, 11–9 in conference.
 They earned an at-large NCAA Tournament at-large slot where they lost to UNLV in the first round.
-The Utes enter the season having been picked to finish fourth in the 2017 pre-season Pac-12 poll.
+The Utes entered the season having been picked to finish fourth in the 2017 pre-season Pac-12 poll.

 Season highlights

 Season highlights will be filled in as the season progresses.